San Diego Rape Attorney Help – Hire An Experienced Date & Statutory Rape Defense Law Firm To Help You Stay Out Of Jail

 a reasonable possibility that the perpetrator will execute the threat.
 As used in this paragraph, “threatening to retaliate” means a threat to kidnap or falsely imprison, or to inflict extreme pain, serious bodily injury, or death.

-A rape attorney can you understand more of how the California rape law and how defend you.
+A San Diego rape lawyer can you understand more of how the California rape law and how defend you.

 (7) Where the act is accomplished against the victim’s will by threatening to use the authority of a public official to incarcerate, arrest, or deport the